-Newtown Square Willistown's Okehocking Preserve & Okehocking Nature Center.
+Willistown's Okehocking Preserve & Okehocking Nature Center.
 180 acres of the 500-acre Okehocking Land Grant Historic District, likely the only known grant to an Indian tribe authorized by William Penn, conveyed in 1703.
 Includes meadowlands, upland hillsides and old-growth woodlands, with 5 miles of hiking and horse riding trails.
 The Okehocking Nature Center.
 In the historic Garrett Farmhouse, provides environmental education and recreational activities including workshops on sustainable gardening, demonstration gardening and energy conservation.
-5316 West Chester Pk., Okehocking/NatureCenter.org.
-Pottstown Welkinweir.
+5316 West Chester Pk., Welkinweir.
 162-acre estate is an architectural and landscaping masterpiece.
 Owned and maintained by the nonprofit Green Valleys Assn., it provides programs, environmental lectures, nature walks and environmental summer camps.
 Trails and walks connect hikers to Horse-Shoe Trail.
-Gardens are pleasant year-round.
-1368 Prizer Rd.
-Welkinweir.org.
-Swarthmore Scott Arboretum of Swarthmore College.
-"A garden of suggestions," it's the college campus, covering 110 diverse acres.
-500 College Ave.
-Scott Arboretum.org.
-Wayne Chanticleer.
-Enchanting seven-acre estate, the creation of the Rosengartens, who purchased the land in 1912.
+Gardens are pleasant ation of the Rosengartens, who purchased the land in 1912.
 The 100 years of planting, cultivating and refining have made this an extraordinary garden.
 Lawn chairs at sites on the property suggest that you stop, stay a while and enjoy the view.
 April through Oct.
 786 Church Rd.
 ChanticleerGarden.org.
-West Chester H. E. Myrick Conservation Center.
-A 300-acre landscape with vegetation and wildlife habitats.
+H. E. Myrick Conservation Center, A 300-acre landscape with vegetation and wildlife habitats.
 Part of the Brandywine Valley Assn., which has worked for over 50 years to protect the Brandywine Creek.
 Two marked self-guided nature trails-Hill and Stream Trail and Farm Path Trail.
 1760 Unionville-Wawaset Rd.
 (Rt.
 842).
 BrandywineWatershed.org.
-DELAWARE Hockessin Ashlond Nature Center.
+Jenkins Arboretum.
+A 46-acre arboretum that emphasizes azaleas, rhododendrons and plants of Ashland Nature Center.
 Headquarters of the DE Nature Society, 130 acres of meadows, forests, marshes, streams and ponds make an ideal setting for nature programs each year, geared to all ages and all levels of interest.
 Brackenville & Barley Mill Rds.
-DelawareNatureSociety.org.
+Pottstown of suggestions," it's the college campus, covering 110 Chanticleer.
+Enchanting seven-acre estate, the cre- West Chester local woodlands, including ferns, groundcovers and colorful wildflowers that bloom over a long season.
+631 Berwyn Baptist Rd.
+JenkinsArboretum.org.
+Tyler Arboretum.
+A 650-acre preserve originated DelawareNatureSociety.org. with brothers Jacob and Minshall Painter.
+Mature plant collections are laid out in a natural setting, vear-round.
+1368 Prizer Rd.
+Welkinweir.org.

 Mt.
 Cuba Center.
-A botanical garden that inspires an appreciation for native plants and a commitment to protect the habitats that sustain them.
-3120 Barley Mill Rd.
+A botanical garden that inspires Barley Mill Rd.
 MtCubaCenter.org.

+Newtown Square

+OkehockingNatureCenter.org.